 1. Don’t Resend to Everyone

-Many marketers decide who to resend emails to based on email opens, but the reality is, email opens aren’t reliably trackable.
-For example, if a contact has images disabled in their email reader, the images won’t display and their open won’t register.
-This happens more than you might think: Estimates show that 20 to 40% of email delivery falls into this category.
+Many marketers decide who to resend emails to based on email opens but, the reality is, email opens aren’t reliably trackable.
+For example, if contacts have images disabled in their email reader, the images won’t display and their open won’t register.
+This happens more than you might think: Estimates show that 11 to 35% of email delivery falls into this category.
 Pester those contacts with the same message over and over and there’s a decent chance they’ll opt out.

 Instead, focus your resend campaign around people who didn’t click on your link within your email, and update the content and subject line to avoid repetitiveness.
 The combination of focusing on link clicks and adjusting your content not only gives you a more accurate measure of who is engaging with your emails, but it also reduces your chances of unsubscribes.